platformatic/platformatic/docs/guides/cache-with-platformatic-watt.md

 > [!NOTE]
 > Learn how to setup a Platformatic Watt application [here](https://docs.platformatic.dev/docs/getting-started/quick-start-watt).

-## Enable Cache in Watt
+## Enable HTTP Cache in Watt

-To enable caching, add the following configuration to the `root.json` file:
+To enable HTTP caching, add the following configuration to the `root.json` file:

 ```js
 {